|

 It’s not a great idea to go on honeymoon straight away.
 You may both

-journey or flight is not a good idea when you are already exhausted.
+or flight is not a good idea when you are already exhausted.
+Take a

-Take a couple of days off at home to chill out, take stock and get
+couple of days off at home to chill out, take stock and get yourselves

-yourselves ready for a honeymoon on which you can really relax and
+ready for a honeymoon on which you can really relax and enjoy yourself.

 It is true that nothing guarantees success, but a lack of planning can

-the more options you will have.
-Write it all down and keep a clear
+more options you will have.
+Write it all down and keep a clear check

-check list of what you need to do.
-Make sure you have contingency
+list of what you need to do.
+Make sure you have contingency plans and be

-plans and be ready for possible hitches.
-Try to plan how you will deal
+ready for possible hitches.
+Try to plan how you will deal with and

 If a number of relatives and friends have to travel from far away,